Saurabh2402/File-Integrity-Monitor/README.md

 I have developed a File Integrity Monitoring Solution named - **`HashLine - A File Integrity Monitor`**

-HashLine is only suited for Windows Operating System.

-HashLine can be used to detect whether tampering is done with a directory and files inside.
+HashLine can be used to **detect whether tampering is done with a directory and files inside**.

+HashLine is developed in Python and is only suited for Windows Operating System.

+### Modules Used in Implementation :
+- `OS module` : This module is used for interacting with the file system tree.
+- `Hashlib module` : SHA512 function is used from this module.
+- `tkinter module` : This module helped in making the GUI more presentable.

-HashLine performs 3 functions :
+## HashLine performs 3 functions :

 1. **`Browsing a Directory`** :  When clicked on the 'Browse' button, HashLine prompts a window that allows the users to select a directory.